-Connection from the Batteries to the DC Input Side of the Unit - Wire and External Fuse Sizes terminal of the inverter ▶ Battery (-) terminal) is completed, these capacitors will start charging and the unit will momentarily draw very heavy current that will produce sparking on the last contact in the input loop even when the ON/ OFF switch on the inverter is in the OFF position.
+The input section of the inverter has large capacitors connected across the input terminals.
+As soon as the DC input connection loop (Battery (+) terminal ► External fuse ► Positive input terminal of the inverter ► Negative input terminal of the inverter ► Battery (-) terminal) is completed, these capacitors will start charging and the unit will momentarily draw very heavy current that will produce sparking on the last contact in the input loop even when the ON/ OFF switch on the inverter is in the OFF position.
 Ensure that the external fuse is inserted only after all the connections in the loop have been completed so that the sparking is limited to the fuse area.